homer0/projext-plugin-webpack/README.md

 ## Making a plugin

 If you want to write a plugin that works with this one (like a framework plugin), there are a lot of reducer events you can listen for and use to modify the webpack configuration:

+### Configuration parameters

+- Name: `webpack-configuration-parameters`
+- Reduces: The parameters used by the plugin services to build a target configuration.

+This is called before generating any configuration.

 ### Node target configuration